-Born John Stephens in Ohio, he grew up in a musical family and became a successful session player before striking out on his own as a solo artist.
+EGOT (Emmy, Grammy, Tony, and Oscar) winner John Legend grew up in a musical family and became a successful session player before striking out on his own as a solo artist.

-Though Legend’s first wave of fame was in the 2000s, following his first two albums, he continued into the following decade as a highly sought-after performer.
+Though Legend’s first wave of fame was in the 2000s, following his first two albums, he continued into the next decade as a highly sought-after performer.

 5. Kendrick Lamar